J-Dattani/Voyageur-Bags/README.md

   Voyageur Bags - E-commerce Website
 </h1>

 Voyageur Bags is an e-commerce website dedicated to showcasing and selling various types of bags, such as duffel bags, travel bags, and more.
-This project was developed during my internship at **9 Brainz** and is now open-sourced for the community to explore, learn, and contribute.
+This project was developed during my internship at **9Brainz** and is now open-sourced for the community to explore, learn, and contribute.

 ## Features
 - Browse a variety of bag collections.